Report: Commerce head has stake in firm tied to Putin orbit

 ICIJ disclosed the Ross holding as part of reporting on 13.4 million records of offshore entities in tax havens leaked to German newspaper Süddeutsche Zeitung.
 The newspaper then shared the records with ICIJ and a network of more than 380 journalists in 67 countries.
 The New York Times is its U.S. partner in this inquiry.

-It wasn’t immediately clear exactly how much of Navigator, which is publicly traded on the New York Stock Exchange, that Ross personally owns.
-ICIJ reported that four Cayman Island entities in which Ross and others invested in now own 31.5 percent of Navigator.
-In financial disclosure forms he filed with the government earlier this year, Ross listed the Cayman Island entities, and Navigator as an asset, but the forms revealed not much else, including how much Ross makes personally from his ownership stake.
+It wasn’t immediately clear exactly how much of Navigator, which is publicly traded on the New York Stock Exchange, Ross personally owns.
+ICIJ reported that Ross and other investors own four Cayman Island entities that in turn own 31.5 percent of Navigator, a stake worth $176 million at Friday’s closing stock price.

+Ross’ stake in Navigator is likely a small fraction of that.
+In financial disclosure forms he filed with the government this year, Ross valued his holdings in the Cayman Island entities, which include other companies besides Navigator, at no more than $10.1 million.

 Sibur contributed 8 percent to Navigator’s revenue last year, according to reports filed with securities regulators.
 Russia’s energy sector is largely controlled by individuals with ties to state actors, including Putin.